St. Peter's dome Climb: Tickets and Best Prices

 16th century St. Peter's Cathedral| ©LPLT

-If you prefer to improvise and buy tickets for the Dome "on the spot", you can do that too.
-Once you get inside the Basilica, you will immediately see the signs that take you to the ticket office for the Dome.
+If you prefer to improvise and buy tickets for the Dome "on the spot", you can also do so.
+Once you get inside the Basilica, you will immediately see the signs that take you to the point where the ticket office for the Dome is located.

-But once you get past the queues in St. Peter's Square to enter the Basilica you risk missing out on the dome as again the queues for the ticket office will take the edge off.
+But once you get past the queues in St. Peter's Square to enter the Basilica you risk missing out on the dome as again the queues for the ticket office will take your breath away.
 Or there may simply be no tickets available.

-Although the entrance to the Basilica is free and you don't need any special ticket, you can skip the queues by buying tickets for St. Peter's Basilica in advance on the official Hellotickets website.
+You can skip the queues by buying your tickets for St. Peter's Basilica on the official website of Hellotickets in advance.

 Book a visit to St. Peter's Basilica and the Dome